Lattice Random Walk Discretisations of Stochastic Differential Equations: Advantages of Lattice Random Walk

+As an example of the potential efficiencies of stochastic computing, consider a stochastic (unipolar) number $x$ (that is a random bit generated from $\text{Bernoulli}(x)$) and a stochastic number $y$ then a new stochastic number representing the product $xy$ can be computed with a simple $\text{AND}$ gate $\text{AND}(x, y) = xy$.
 Similarly we have $\text{NAND}(x, y) = 1 - xy$ and other basic gates, see Chapter 5 in~\cite{gross2019stochastic} (although the $\text{NAND}$ gate is universal for boolean logic).
 This makes linear operations (such as matrix multiplications) in stochastic computing extremely efficient and can be applied in a single input bit to single output bit model of computation.
 And importantly avoid any floating point arithmetic or quantisation error beyond that of the original stochastic numbers generation.

 However, non-linear operations are significantly more difficult and fundamentally require multiple stochastic bits to generate a single output bit, that is multiple bits $x_1, x_2, \dots \sim \text{Bernoulli}(x)$ are required to generate a single output bit $y \sim \text{Bernoulli}(f(x))$ for non-linear $f(x)$.
 Still, efficient and general-purpose non-linear univariate protocols have been developed including finite-state machines~\cite{li2012synthesis}, Bernstein polynomials~\cite{qian2008synthesis}, Maclaurin expansions~\cite{parhi2016computing}, piecewise linear approximations~\cite{luong2019efficient} and recently Chebyshev polynomials~\cite{kind2025approximation}.
 The Kolmogorov-Arnold representation theorem implies that any multivariate continuous function can be decomposed into the composition of matrix multiplication and elementwise non-linearities, thus robust implementations of non-linear univariate protocols combined with the linear arithmetic inherent to stochastic computing is sufficient for universal (continuous) stochastic computation.